Grubba27/Grubba27/README.md

   My name is Gabriel Grubba.
 I do love making and talking about tech stuff.

   I have an Associate Degree in Electronics, and I am currently doing a Computer Science Degree at PUC-PR (Brazil)

-  Also, I do work as a full-time core maintainer for Meteor.js.

   I have experience with the web stack (JavaScript & TypeScript) and Golang.